nodejs/node/CONTRIBUTING.md

 [notes about the waiting time](#waiting-until-the-pull-request-gets-landed).

-When a collaborator lands your Pull Request, they will post a comment to the Pull Request page mentioning the commit(s) in which it is landed.
+When a collaborator lands your Pull Request, they will post a comment to the Pull Request page mentioning the commit(s) it landed as.
 GitHub often shows the Pull Request as `Closed` at this point, but don't worry.
 If you look at the branch you raised your Pull Request against (probably `master`), you should see a commit with your name on it.
 Congratulations and thanks for your contribution!